Inflation Reduction Act may have little impact on inflation - WTOP News

 “$30 billion a year in a $21 trillion economy isn’t going to move the needle,” Holtz-Eakin said, referring to the estimated amount of deficit reduction spread over 10 years.

-He also noted that Congress has recently passed other legislation to subsidize more semiconductor production in the U.S. and increase veterans’ benefits and suggested that those laws will spend more than the Inflation Reduction Act will save.
+He also noted that Congress has recently passed other legislation to subsidize semiconductor production in the U.S. and expand veterans’ health care, and said that those laws will spend more than the Inflation Reduction Act will save.

-In addition, Kent Smetters, director of the Penn Wharton Budget Model, said the bill’s health care subsidies could send inflation up.
+In addition, Kent Smetters, director of the Penn Wharton Budget Model, said the law’s health care subsidies could send inflation higher.
 The legislation would spend $70 billion over a decade to extend tax credits to help 13 million Americans pay for health insurance under the Affordable Care Act.

-Those subsidies would free up money for recipients to spend elsewhere, potentially increasing inflation, although Smetters said he thought the effect would likely be very small.
+Those subsidies would free up money for recipients to spend elsewhere, potentially increasing inflation, although Smetters said the effect would likely be very small.

-While the bill is unlikely to have much effect on overall inflation, it could have the benefit of increasing the savings of millions of households.
-At the same time, some critics warn that the provisions that would limit price increases for some Medicare drugs could have the effect of discouraging research and innovation by pharmaceutical companies.
+Though the measure could have the benefit of increasing the savings of millions of households on pharmaceutical and energy costs, those items typically constitute relatively small portions of household budgets.
+Prescription drugs account for only 1% of the spending in the U.S. consumer price index; spending on electricity and natural gas makes up just 3.6%.

 Starting in 2025, the act will cap the amount Medicare recipients would pay for their prescription drugs at $2,000 a year.
 It will authorize Medicare to negotiate the cost of some high-priced pharmaceuticals — a long-sought goal that President Donald Trump had also floated.
 It would also limit Medicare recipients’ out-of-pocket costs for insulin at $35 a month.
 Insulin prescriptions averaged $54 in 2020, according to the Kaiser Family Foundation.